 Otaniemi campus to develop into a lively neighbourhood

-By 2021, all of the University's core functions will be in Otaniemi, home of the lively community that supports innovations.
+University's campus is in Otaniemi, home of the lively community that supports innovations.
 The goal of campus development is to mix valuable history and new ways of planning.

 Otaniemi, a crown jewel of Finnish architecture